FindMySchool LogoFindMySchool

 Robin Hood Academy is a two-form entry primary in Hall Green, Birmingham, educating pupils from age 3 to 11 and operating near capacity.
 The school’s stated vision and values frame daily expectations around courage, curiosity, compassion and courtesy, with a clear message about preparing pupils for “a life of opportunity, choice and fulfilment”.

-Academically, published Key Stage 2 outcomes for 2024 show 68.33% meeting the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-At the higher standard, 18.67% achieved greater depth in reading, writing and mathematics, compared with the England average of 8%.
-These figures suggest a school that is getting many pupils securely over the expected bar, while also stretching a meaningful minority into higher depth.
+Academically, the 2024-25 / 2025 dataset shows 50% meeting the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% achieved greater depth in reading, writing and mathematics.
+These figures suggest a school where many pupils are getting securely over the expected bar, while a smaller minority are reaching higher depth.

 Admissions remain the practical constraint.
 For Reception entry, the school is oversubscribed, with 131 applications for 48 offers in the most recent admissions cycle shown.